Vincit/objection.js/doc/includes/API.md

 of the [`jsonSchema`](#jsonschema) is ignored.
 This way the properties in the patch object are still validated but an error isn't thrown if the patch object doesn't contain all required properties.

+Values specified using field expressions and literals are not validated.

 If validation fails the Promise is rejected with a [`ValidationError`](#validationerror).

 NOTE: The return value of the query will be the number of affected rows.
 If you want to patch a single row and